 Professor in the Academic Unit of Anaesthesia and Intensive Care, Institute of Medical Sciences, University of Aberdeen.
 Her research interests are inflammatory responses of sepsis- particularly of oxidative stress in mitochondria and the use of antioxidants targeted to mitochondria as therapeutic approaches.
 Helen has been an ARS member for 20 years and has held two terms of office as a member of the ARS Council, latterly as Grants Officer, before becoming President in 2016.

-I am currently undertaking a MRC/BJA clinical research training fellowship in anaesthesia within the national referral centre for malignant hyperthermia in Leeds.
-My major research interest is the modulation of ion channels and how this relate to health and disease.
-Specifically, my current doctoral research project is addressing the fundamental need to understand how the genetic differences seen in patients with MH affects the entry and regulation systems of calcium in skeletal muscle.
+MRC/BJA clinical research training fellow in anaesthesia within the national referral centre for malignant hyperthermia (MH) in Leeds.
+Major research interest focusses on modulation of ion channels and how this relate to health and disease.
+Specifically, current doctoral research project is addressing the fundamental need to understand how the genetic differences seen in patients with MH affects the entry and regulation systems of calcium in skeletal muscle.

 Academic Clinical Lecturer at the University of Manchester and Manchester Royal Infirmary.
 He completed his PhD in Manchester’s Centre for Biological Timing on a Medical Research Council Clinical Research Training Fellowship.
 Gareth’s research has led to interesting discoveries relating to circadian regulation of macrophage function.
 He is also Chief Investigator of “CADI” a Clinical Study assessing circadian rhythms in Intensive Care.
 Gareth’s has recently been funded by the BJA to study the effects of ventilation on circadian rhythms